MarioBatusic/Dashboard_and_tile_Roles/dashboard & tile roles.md

 A dashboard is a graphical representation of information, data, or performance indicators presented in a compact form on a single screen.
 It provides a concise and easy-to-understand overview of various aspects of a business process, website, application or other system.
 Dashboards also often serve as an entry-point to the different areas of a web application.

 In terms of layout, dashboards usually take up the entire application window, but often also only use the main area or even just part of it.
 Widgets within dashboards can often be grouped, adjusted in size and rearranged by the user.
-Since there is no semantic markup for the dashboard area up to now, it is very difficult, especially for the screen reader users and for the users of magnifier software, to identify a dashboard as such.
+Since there is no semantic markup for the dashboard area up to now, it is very difficult, especially for the screen reader users and for the users of magnification software, to identify a dashboard as such.

 In addition, dashboards are areas that Matt King describes in his proposal [An Accessibility Opportunity Hidden in Modeless Web Dialogs](https://gist.github.com/mcking65/11882ebbe2889964c62ab5a16ab528c3) as "similar to modeless dialogs".